The village of Kastraki at Meteora

-The houses of the locals are mostly made of stone, embellished with roofs of clay tiles.
+The houses of the locals are mostly made of stone, embellished with roofs of red clay tiles.
 They do not exceed a certain height, as they abide by the regulations of the National Archaeological Committee for the preservation of the village’s couleur locale and out of respect for the surrounding landscape.

 The village of Kastraki has been classified by the Greek State, following a Presidential Decree, as a traditional resort under preservation, for three consecutive times!
 It is a pole of natural beauty and Tourism, very distinct in the wider region of Meteora, included in the list of Cultural Heritage Sites of UNESCO.

 Don’t leave Kastraki without a sample of its local cuisine, which is second to none!
 Dedicate precious time to walk around the most traditional and captivating old quarters of Mesohori.
 Kastraki is the ideal place to set off for a walk towards the Meteora rocks and the monasteries, but also to discover some of the well-hidden, fascinating old ruined Monasteries.
 Find out about our range of hiking tours conducted by local guides!
 Contact us and let us recommend you which tour would better suit your interests and needs.

 The old habitation of Kastraki Village, also called Mesochori (meaning the village in the middle) was the old main square of Kastraki.

 Today the area filled with many Meteora ruins and hidden gems, of a past period when at the hight of the monastic community the site had close to 24 active monasteries and many hermitages.